sourcegraph/handbook/content/tech-ops/Vendr/background_support.md

 - At least 5 business days prior to your deadline if you want background support for your negotiation
 - You have a quote (which is over $5K) and or terms that you want to share with Vendr

-If you have this then you can submit an intake form (link) through the portal
+If you have this then you can submit an [intake form](Intake_Form.md) through the portal

 Process: This chart is intended to show who is responsible for completing each task